evrythng/scanthng.js/test/discover-test-app/README.md

 python3 -m http.server
 ```

-Open `index.html` and enter an Application API Key to get started.
+Open `index.html` with `operator` query parameters specified to start using

-Query parameters can be used to simplify testing flow:
+the app.

-* `app` - pre-fill Application API Key.
+Other query parameters can be used to simplify testing flow:

 * `type` - pre-fill scsan type, such as 'discover'